 Juarez in located in Mexico’s state of Chihuahua.
-It lies on the Rio Grande, just south of El Paso in Texas on the United States-Mexico border.
+It lies on the Rio Grande, just south of El Paso,Texas on the United States-Mexico border.

 (Image by: Francois Hirsch)

-Many people choose to stay over the border in El Paso.
-There is a wide array of hotel and other accommodation here and it is easy to get to the border, either by driving yourself, or in a taxi.
-Some of our dentists in Juarez will pick you up from your hotel in El Paso and take you back here after your dental appointment.
+Many people choose to stay over the border in El Paso, just 30 minutes to the north.
+From there it's an easy ride to the border, either by rental car or taxi.
+Some of our Juarez dentists will pick you up from your hotel in El Paso and take you back here after your dental appointment.

 (Image by: oneokrockmx)

-Our dentists are open all year round, so anytime is a good time.
+Juarez dentists are open all year round, so anytime is a good time.

 (Image by: Andie VGA)